zinx28/FortServer/README.md

-# FortBackend (WIP)
+# FortBackend

+FortBackend is a Universal Fortnite Private Server Backend writen in C#

 # About
-- Supports http and https!
+- Supports HTTP and HTTPS!
-- Universal Backend (aiming for season 3 - 15/?!?! but expand after hitting to a basic state)
+- Aiming to support S3 - S15
-- STW is aimed at the very end and might never actually be implemented
+- Save the world (STW) is aimed at the very end and might never actually be implemented

 # HTTP
 - Just build on Release or Debug